-Join Students For Liberty at the University of Washington on Saturday, November 3 for the first ever Students For Liberty Northwestern Regional Conference.
+Join Students For Liberty at the University of Washington on Saturday, November 2nd for the second annual Students For Liberty Northwestern Regional Conference.
 The student movement for liberty has seen incredible growth lately, especially in the Pacific Northwest.
-This conference will for the first time bring together young activists from all over the region for an incredible event.
+This conference will continue the trend of bringing together young activists from all over the region for an incredible event.

-- Where: University of Washington, Huskey Union Building, Room 250
+- Where: University of Washington: Johnson Hall, Room 102

 - Host: University of Washington Young Americans for Liberty